 (3) When an Emergency Notice is issued, ERCOT is operating in an Emergency Condition.
-QSEs shall notify appropriate Resources, REPs and LSEs.
-TOs shall notify their represented TSPs, DCTOs, and LSEs.
+QSEs shall notify, as appropriate, their represented QSEs, Resources, REPs and LSEs of Emergency Notices.
+TOs shall notify, as appropriate, their represented TSPs, DSPs, DCTOs, and LSEs of Emergency Notices.